ex-nihilonihil-fit/NearSecure/README.md

 * User-Friendly Interface: The NearSecure App boasts a simple and intuitive user interface, making it accessible to users of all levels of technical expertise.

 Your security is where it belongs - in your hands.
-We can make no guarantees to your data's securitym but our goal is to empower users with a robust defense against NFC-related cyber threats without compromising their privacy.
+We can make no guarantees to your data's security but our goal is to empower users with a robust defense against NFC-related cyber threats without compromising their privacy.
 By actively countering surveillance attempts and providing valuable insights into cybercriminal activity, NearSecure aims to create a safer digital environment for all users.